jleath/pong/README.md

 When the AI detects this increased speed, it will enter a 'focused' state.
 It will attempt to calculate the eventual position of the ball when the ball reaches the AI's paddle.
 This results in a reduction in reaction time.
 So the AI can approximate the location it needs to move its paddle, but it will be slower in getting it there.
+The effects of this focused state have a compounding effect.
+Each time the AI enters the focused state, it becomes more difficult to react in time.
+This effect is cleared when either the AI or the player score a point.

 The hit-zone is the AI's attempt to take advantage of the bounce-position dependant speed.
 For now, the hit zone is assigned and changes randomly.
 At some point I will change this so that the AI